Skip to main content Skip to footer

 • Help and support with personal issues.

-Residents are accepted at Foundations and Inn2 by referral from Preston City Council and The Foxton Centre for the Inn2 Rough Sleeper’s initiative scheme.
+Residents are accepted at Foundations and Inn2 by referral from Preston City Council and The Foxton Centre.

 The criteria for Foundations and Inn2 are that you are single-priority homeless, aged 18+ or over, and have support needs on housing-related issues.